Sonnet 387

 Black alchemy has turned my pen to lead —

-Where lies that nectar that proud ardor fed,
+They swill the nectar that proud ardor fed,

-I sit in silence fettered by the night,
+I sit in silence, fettered by the night,

-Your spirit dancing with me in my sight
+Your spirit dancing still within my sight

 I’ll write in dreams ‘til she returns to me.